WhoAPI new pricing model – 2017

 We also think the new prices are fairer for both parties!
 Your usage will be better reflected, give you more options (no more per-minute limits), and you pay only for what you use (no more pushing something you haven’t paid for).

 Also, since we are taking on more risk (again, no more per-minute limits) and we improved the service in the past 14 months, the $ per request ratio will increase compared to old packages on the whois API, BUT we are still cheaper than many and competitive with others.
-Also, now that we have separated our other APIs, we can provide much more competitive prices on our other APIs and especially on our screenshot API, IP geolocation API, blacklists API and domain availability API.
+Also, now that we have separated our other APIs, we can provide much more competitive prices on our other APIs and especially on our screenshot API, IP geolocation API (discontinued in 2022), blacklists API and domain availability API.
 So actually for all our other APIs, the $ per request ratio will decrease on all our APIs except our whois API.

 Also worth noting: